stougeiro/sourcerer-router/README.md

 ### Using a different basepath

-If your application lives in a subfolder (e.g. /app) set this basepath in your run method:
+If your application lives in a subfolder (e.g. /app) set the basepath with this method:

 ```php
 <?php